Armine13/RoboticsProject/README.md

 It can be seen that with the robot moving slowly, the 3d environment is slowly built.

 In 00:56 it can be seen that the robot turns right and goes back, then aisle and short walls on the right side are reconstructed within the 3D environment.

-### Record the rosbag

-If the user wants to record the rosbag, such topics should be recorded:

-/tf

-/camera/rgb/image_mono OR /camera/rgb/image_color

-/camera/rgb/camera_info

-/camera/depth/image

-/camera/depth/camera_info

-Do not record more topics.
-The rosbag would be very big.